bioinf-mcb/MANIAC/README.md

 1. Click the Start menu, type "PowerShell," right-click on Windows PowerShell, and select Run as administrator.
 2. In the PowerShell window, enter the following command ```wsl --install``` to install WSL.
 3. Restart Your Computer, after restartin choose Linux to lunch and follow the on-screen instructions.
-4. Once your Linux environment is ready, follow the [Linux Debian-Based installation](#linux-debian-based-eg-ubuntu)) steps to install MANIAC .
+4. Once your Linux environment is ready, follow the [Linux Debian-Based installation](#linux-debian-based-eg-ubuntu)) steps to install MANIAC.